-Property and equipment are recorded at cost.
-Depreciation on assets is principally provided using the straight-line method over their estimated service lives (3 to 5 years for equipment, 7 years for furniture and fixtures and 39 years for buildings) or, in the case of leasehold improvements, the shorter of the initial term of the underlying leases or the estimated economic lives of the improvements (typically 3 to 10 years).
-Leasehold improvements and buildings under capital leases are amortized over the shorter of the useful life of the asset or the length of the related lease term.
+In the case of leasehold improvements, we calculate depreciation using the shorter of the initial term of the underlying leases or the estimated economic lives of the improvements.
 The term of the lease includes renewal option periods only in instances in which the exercise of the renewal option can be reasonably assured and failure to exercise such option would result in an economic penalty.
 We continually reassess the remaining useful life of leasehold improvements in light of store closing plans.

-Construction in progress has historically been comprised primarily of property and equipment related to unopened stores and costs associated with technology upgrades at period end.
-At fiscal year ended January 29, 2011, approximately 82.5% of the construction in progress balance was comprised of costs associated with technology projects.
+Construction in progress has historically been comprised primarily of property and equipment related to unopened stores and costs associated with technology upgrades at period-end.
+At fiscal year ended January 28, 2012, approximately 95% of the construction in progress balance was comprised of costs associated with technology projects.

 Maintenance and repairs are charged to expense as incurred.
-The cost and accumulated depreciation of assets sold, retired or otherwise disposed of are removed from property and equipment and the related gain or loss is credited or charged to income.
+The cost and accumulated depreciation of assets sold, retired or otherwise disposed of are removed from property and equipment and the related gain or loss is credited or charged to net income.